 Kerry Evers was always concerned that, due to a family history of the disease, cancer could be in her future.
 Her grandmother, father, uncle, and several of her cousins had been treated for different cancers throughout the course of her life.
 But Evers’ clearest indication of her chances of developing cancer resulted from learning her … Continued

 Genomic testing, a newer field to genetics, refers to the process of observing an entire genome (genes that make up an organism) of an organism; for example, the human body.
 A person has about 25,000 different genes that are made up of about 3 billion DNA units.
-Genomic testing is different from genetic testing because it … Continued
+What is the difference between genomic and genetic testing? … Continued

 If you carry BRCA1 or BRCA2 gene mutations, you may be at an increased risk of developing certain types of cancers — but it’s important to understand that cancer genetics are complex and other factors influence risk as well.
 Depending on certain factors like family history, it may be advisable to seek proper genetic counseling … Continued

 Cancer research is often geared toward finding new and effective treatments, but researchers are also constantly trying to pinpoint ways to find cancer in its early stages, when it is often more treatable and even curable.
 While it’s not always possible to find cancer before it arises, incredible advancements have been made in early detection … Continued